 Camera

-I used a Sony A7S II for many years but recently upgraded to a Sony A7R IV.
+I have a small collection of cameras that each serve different purposes.
+My main photography camera is a Sony A7R IV.
 The photos are massive but incredible.
 I really enjoy the Sony mirrorless cameras and am starting to build a lens collection to enhance their versatility.
 The main lens is a Sigma 24–70 f/2.8 DG DN Art.

 Microphones